imagingbook/parboiled-modular/README.md

 This is a modularized version of the brilliant ``parboiled`` Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored from https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
 2023).
 The original *parboiled* library provides "for lightweight and easy-to-use, yet powerful and elegant parsing of arbitrary input text based on Parsing expression grammars (PEGs)".

-The purpose of this project is to provide a
+See <https://github.com/sirthias/parboiled/wiki>
+for additional details

+The features of THIS implementation are:

+* Builds on the original *parboiled* project and provides the same basic functionality (see exceptions below).
+* Supports the Java 9 module system by defining named modules with controlled imports and exports.
+  Note that the original library could not be imported into a modularized Java project due to overlapping packages in ``parboiled-core`` and ``parboiled-java`` modules.
+Packages are now separated but some classes in ``parboiled-java`` had to be relocated to the new ``parser`` package.